hyperledger/caliper/README.md

 * Sawtooth
   * Clone [sawtooth-core](https://github.com/hyperledger/sawtooth-core) and run the `./bin/run_tests -m javascript_sdk` to test the SDK
-  * Install **sawtooth-sdk** from the SDK, e.g run `npm install path-to-sdk/javascript` in capliper's root folder.
+  * Install **sawtooth-sdk** from the SDK, e.g run `npm install path-to-sdk/javascript` in Caliper's root folder.

 * Iroha
-  * Install dependencies

-    ```
-    $sudo apt-get install libv8-dev
-    $install google-protobuf grpc
-    ```
-  * A precompiled Iroha library is provided in `src/iroha/external`, which is compiled with Ubuntu 14 x86_64.
-The library should be replaced if it is incompatible with the under platform.
+  * Install Iroha Library by `npm install iroha-lib` in Caliper's root folder.
+  * The package is in **alfa phase**, so if you have some problems with installing or compilation - please contact [Iroha maintainers](https://github.com/hyperledger/iroha/issues).

 * Composer
    * Install dependencies